banner

 sbkeysync --verbose --pk

-If you're lucky and there are no errors, congratulations!
+If everything goes well without any errors, congratulations!
 You have completed the configuration of secure boot for Arch Linux.
-Now you just need to enable the secure boot option in the BIOS and start it!
+Now, go to the BIOS, enable the secure boot option, and start your system!

 In this article, I have listed all the steps I took to configure secure boot for my machine.
-However, I cannot guarantee that readers will be able to reproduce my successful steps.
+However, I cannot guarantee that readers will be able to reproduce my success.

-If you encounter any errors while performing the steps in this article, I recommend referring to the original Arch Wiki.
-The original article includes multiple implementation methods for the same step and provides detailed error handling, making it more representative than this article.
+If you encounter any issues while following the steps in this article, I recommend referring to the original Arch Wiki.
+The original article includes multiple implementation methods for each step and provides detailed error handling, making it more representative than this article.

 3. sbupdate Readme.md - GitHub